-- changes in capital markets that may affect our revenues and earnings; - product development risk; - consolidation within our target markets, including consolidations between banks and other financial institutions; - risk of failure by a third-party service provider; - the performance of the funds we manage; - · the affect on our earnings from the performance of LSV Asset Management; - the affect of extensive governmental regulation; - · litigation and regulatory examinations and investigations; - · systems and technology risks; - · data security risks; - third party approval of our investment products with advisors affiliated with independent broker-dealers or other networks; - operational risks associated with the processing of investment transactions; - financial and non-financial covenants which may restrict our ability to manage liquidity needs; - changes in, or interpretation of, accounting principles or tax rules and regulations; - · fluctuations in foreign currency exchange rates; and - · retention of senior management personnel.
+- changes in capital markets that may affect our revenues and earnings; - product development risk: - consolidation within our target markets, including consolidations between banks and other financial institutions; - risk of failure by a third-party service provider; - the performance of the funds we manage; - the affect on our earnings from the performance of LSV Asset Management; - the affect of extensive governmental regulation; - · litigation and regulatory examinations and investigations; - systems and technology risks; - · data security risks; - third party approval of our investment products with advisors affiliated with independent broker-dealers or other networks; - operational risks associated with the processing of investment transactions; - financial and non-financial covenants which may restrict our ability to manage liquidity needs; - · changes in, or interpretation of, accounting principles or tax rules and regulations; - · fluctuations in foreign currency exchange rates; and - · retention of senior management personnel.

 SEI is a savings and loan holding company subject to supervision and regulation by the Federal Reserve.
 SEI is not subject to specific statutory capital requirements.
 However, SEI is required to maintain capital that is sufficient to support the holding company and its subsidiaries' business activities, and the risks inherent in those activities.
-In June 2012, the Federal Reserve issued three notices of proposed rulemaking (NPR) which would establish an integrated regulatory capital framework that addresses shortcomings in regulatory capital requirements that became apparent during the recent financial crisis.
-We are currently evaluating the impact on SEI from these proposed rules; however, we do not anticipate the impact from the application of the proposed rules to have a significant impact on the operations or business of SEI.
+In July 2013, the Federal Reserve issued final rules establishing an integrated regulatory capital framework that addresses shortcomings in regulatory capital requirements that became apparent during the recent financial crisis.
+The application of the final rules pertaining to SEI is scheduled to occur in 2015.
+We are currently evaluating the impact on SEI from these rules; however, we do not anticipate the impact from the application of the rules to have a significant impact on the operations or business of SEI.